palma-ice/FastIsostasy/README.md

     ln -s path_to/isostasy_data
     ```

-1. Run the test program
+5. Run the test program

     ```
     ./libisostasy/bin/test_isostasy.x
     ```

-The output directory is hard-coded to `output/test-isostasy` for now.
-When the program runs successfully, the model output will be saved in the file `bedtest.nc` in the output directory.
-To play with different parameters, modify them in the default parameter file `par/test_isostasy.nml`.
+The output directory is hard-coded to `output/` for now.
+When the program runs successfully, the model output will be saved in the file `output/bedtest_x.nc`, with `x` the experiment number associated with the parameters `par/test_isostasy_testx.nml`.
+The experiment number `x` can be changed within `tests/test_isostasy.f90`.

 That's it!